tomasc/dragonfly_pdf/README.md

 ### Page Thumb

-Generates thumbnail of a specified page, in defined density (dpi) and format.
+Generates thumbnail of a specified page, in defined density (dpi) and format, using GhostScript.

 ```ruby
 pdf.page_thumb(page_number=1, opts={})